 9. Drawing independently

-Drawings done for aesthetic purposes are considered their own entity.
+Drawings done for aesthetic purposes are considered their entity.
 Conversely, illustrations fall under this category because they can complement or operate independently of text.
 Drawings enhance the reading experience by adding a visual aspect to complement the content.

 This piece uniquely provides analytical, emotive, and skill-based approaches to drawing for beginners and students.
 Following that, these methodologies and strategies are linked to appropriate platforms for implementation.
 However, the ideas in the book should only be used as a starting point for your drawing efforts.